Scalar functions

 toIntegerOrNull()

-The function toIntegerOrNull() converts a boolean, integer, floating point or a string value to an integer value.
+The function toIntegerOrNull() converts a BOOLEAN, INTEGER, FLOAT or a STRING value to an INTEGER value.
 For any other input value, null will be returned.

 Syntax: